Metro-Airport Connection

 Metro-Airport Connection (Conexão Metrô-Aeroporto) is a people mover system operating in Porto Alegre, connecting Aeroporto station of the Porto Alegre Metro to Terminal 1 of the Salgado Filho International Airport.
 It is operated by Trensurb.

+Because of the massive 2024 Rio Grande do Sul floods and the damages on the track, the Aeromóvel is out of service ever since.
+It is scheduled to return in 2026.

 Characteristics

-It is composed by a sole elevated track with 2 stations and 814 m of extension, opened to the public on 10 August 2013.
+It is composed by a sole elevated track with two stations and 814 m of extension, opened to the public on 10 August 2013.
 Since 7 May 2014, the system operates commercially, initially charging a fare of R$ 1.70 (US$ in 2014) and free interchange with Porto Alegre Metro.